 by Steven B. Combs, Ph.D. tags: commodore - datasette - cassette - retro-computing - arduino - plus4/4 - c16 - ted - tap

-Sweetlilmre’s (is that pronounced, “Sweet Lil Marie?”) original blog post was written in 2015 and things have changed.
+Sweetlilmres (s that pronounced, Sweet Lil Marie?) original blog post was written in 2015 and things have changed.
 His build uses veroboard to assemble and connect the Tapuino components.
-I will use a breadboard.
-Later, I will move my working Tapuino project to a “solderable” breadboard and create a custom 3D printed case.
-I’m looking forward to that project!
+I i use a breadboard will movemy will use a breadboard.
+Later, I i use a breadboard. will move my working Tapuino project to a “solderable” breadboard and create a custom 3D printed case.
+I’’m looking forward to that project!

 This post and the companion video includes updates to build materials, layout, imagery, parts sourcing, and processes.
 Before you read this blog post, watch the video below.
 It shares my build process and first use of the Tapuino.
 Hopefully you will have a little fun along the way.